bsdhw/SMART/NVMe/China/README.md

-Lexar NVMe Drives
+China NVMe Drives
 =================

-This is a list of all tested Lexar NVMe drive models and their MTBFs.
+This is a list of all tested China NVMe drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/bsdhw/SMART).

 NVME by Model